Natural Childbirth – Stages, Benefits & How to Prepare

 - Focus on the relaxation techniques and breathing exercises that you have learned to manage your pain.

 - Manage your pain each minute, as most labour contractions only last for 1 minute.

-- Use visualization techniques to picturize your baby coming out the natural way.
+- Use visualization techniques to picture your baby coming out the natural way.

 - Avoid distractions by not having too many people in your birthing room.

 Hydrotherapy, or the use of water, can be used to reduce the pains of labour during natural childbirth.
-Multiple birth centres and hospitals do provide large bath tubs for helping women in labour.
-Immersing oneself in water (at body temperature or lesser) can reduce overall body pressure, relax your muscles, and reduce the pain.
+Multiple birth centres and hospitals do provide large bathtubs for helping women in labour.
+Immersing oneself in water (at body temperature or lesser) can reduce overall body pressure, relax your muscles, and reduce pain.

 Acupuncture & Acupressure

 While there is not much research into the effectiveness of acupuncture and acupressure, it is believed by practitioners that these techniques can be used at specific points to block pain impulses to the brain, along with aiding the release of natural pain-relieving endorphins in the body.